 New, nonexempt students are strongly encouraged to see a counselor.
-For further support, it is recommended the student take COUN 156 College Planning, COUN 159 On Course to Success, or COUN 160 Strategies for College Success during the first semester of attendance.
+For further support, it is recommended the student take COUN 156 College Planning, COUN 159 On Course to Success, COUN 160 Strategies for College Success or COUN 201 Course Planning with Degree Works during the first semester of attendance.
 Veterans planning to receive G.I. benefits are also required to see a counselor prior to registration if they are new or returning students, or if they have attempted 45 or more units of accredited college work.
 Students planning to transfer to a four-year college and those planning to graduate are strongly encouraged to see a counselor well in advance of registration.